FarronF/limerick-council-meetings/meetings/2016/07/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 23rd June 2016.md

  The Gardai had powers under drug laws and actively address drugs issues.
 Drug driving

-detection was processed the same as drink driving.--- 2
+detection was processed the same as drink driving.
+---
+2

  The replacement of Garda personnel was a matter for the Chief Superintendent.